maths/moodle-qtype_stack/doc/en/Proof/Proof_CAS_library.md

 To display a whole proof whole proof usinf proof-step lists use `proof_display(P1, proof_steps)`.
 E.g. add `{@proof_display(P1, proof_steps)@}` to the appropriate castext.
 This will (1) replace all keys in the proof `P1` with the corrsponding strings in `proof_steps` (if they exist) and (2) display the structure using the nested `<div class="proof-block">` from the [CSS Styles for displaying proof](Proof_styles.md).

 `proof_display_para(P1, proof_steps)` displays a complete proof, but using HTML paragraphs to split blocks.
 This is a more traditioanl presentation of proof.

+## Example proofs

+Example proofs are distributed with STACK in a `proofsamples` sub-folder of the maxima "contrib" folder: [https://github.com/maths/moodle-qtype_stack/tree/master/stack/maxima/contrib](https://github.com/maths/moodle-qtype_stack/tree/master/stack/maxima/contrib).
+These proofs can be loaded with `stack_include` in the normal way.
+Each file contains

+1. A string variable `thm` showing the Theorem to be proved.
+2. A proof steps list `proof_steps`
+3. A variable `proof_ans` which contains one proof the teacher considers correct.